 The file contains the askpass-directive, means that we have to place a passwordfile for the p12-file in /etc/openvpn/keys.

-#9 Updated by flacco almost 2 years ago
+#9 Updated by flacco about 2 years ago

 The first productive test shows, that acting as a router an dhcp-server seems to be a good idea.
 In my first testcase, the internet provider is unitymedia and it is a business contract with one static ip-address.
 In this case the router (FritzBox) acts only as default gateway, no dhcp-server.
 In this case the the invis-sub-server needs two NICs and the external one is statically configured to the static ip-address from unitymedia.